aceinnolab/Inkycal/README.md

 The average response time for issues, PRs and emails is usually 24 hours.
 In some cases, it might be longer.

+## Setting up VS Code Remote development in WSL
+In order to speed up development, most development tasks (apart from the actual rending to E-Ink display) can be developed on more powerful machines and in richer environments than running this on a Pi zero.
+In case of Windows PC the most convenient way is to use VS Code Remote development in Windows Subsystem for Linux (WSL), please follow [Tutorial](https://code.visualstudio.com/remote-tutorials/wsl/getting-started).

 ### Don't forget to check out the Wiki.
 It contains all the information to understanding and customising the script.

 **P.S:** Don't forget to star and/or watch the repo.
 For those who have done so already, thank you very much!